bastianrob/go-experiences/mongorepo/readme.md

 'DELETE /{resource/{id}'    # Flag an existing resource as virtually deleted based on its ID
 ```

-Which then brings us to next point
+Which then brings us to the next point

 ## Repository Design Pattern